omkar3060/apsportfolio.github.io/README.md

 ### 15. **Targeted Marketing**

-  By analyzing strongly connected components using algorithms like **Kosaraju's or Tarjan's**, we can analyze travel patterns to identify user clusters with similar preferences or behaviors, enabling targeted marketing campaigns and promotions.
+  By analyzing strongly connected components using algorithms like **Kosaraju's and Tarjan's**, we can analyze travel patterns to identify user clusters with similar preferences or behaviors, enabling targeted marketing campaigns and promotions.
 While both algorithms have similar time complexities, Tarjan's algorithm is generally preferred for its simplicity and single traversal requirement.

+**Market Benefits**: Enhancing user engagement and satisfaction.
+Also helps in increasing the revenue generated.

 **Design Techniques and Performance Analysis**:
 - **Kosaraju's Algorithm**: Two-phase DFS (original and transposed graph).